KentenRoth/100DaysOfCode/README.md

 I am posting this a little earlier than usual.
 I did get my search bar hooked up on my Star Wars and Pokemon site.
 I had some issues getting things to work as I wanted them to, but with reading the documentation and some trial and error I got it working.
 I plan on doing some of the design stuff next, and then from there, everything should be smooth sailing.
 I hope I do not run into any more errors, and if there are more, I find I hope I can knock them out quickly.
 I don't have a specific design in my head so that this part might take a little longer than usual.
 I will be coding more tonight, so maybe I will have a solid design idea by the time I get back on later.

 ---

+Day 38

+Tonight I am reading some more of Clean Code

+---